isabella232/ingest-central/README.md

-# ingest-central
+# Ingest Central
-Ingest Central is the hub repository for the ingest service
+Ingest Central is the hub repository for reporting bugs and suggestion enhancements to the HCA DCP Ingest Service.